 Cybersecurity vs. Data Privacy: What is the Difference?

 As the world becomes more and more connected, the need to secure data has become paramount.
-According to IBM, the average cost of a data breach is a whopping $4.24 millions dollars.
+According to IBM, the average cost of a data breach is a whopping $4.24 million dollars.
 That's not even to mention the irreparable damage caused to the organization's reputation — thus lowering its valuation and customer interaction.

 The risk of data breaches and other hacks can be mitigated significantly by a robust cybersecurity approach and data privacy standards.
 Both of these platforms are necessary for a smoothly running organization, however, they are often conflated.
 It is not entirely clear where cybersecurity and data privacy fit in an organization, and how to effectively prioritize each.
 Let's discuss cybersecurity and data privacy, and then highlight the difference between each concept.
 We'll start with an overview of cybersecurity.